yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 Conway's idea was "to consider knot invariants not as maps of the set of knots to the set of polynomials (for instance), but as maps from some sort of space of knots, locally characterized by how they behave on knots in 'close proximity'. "[^SE] Starting from a knot-diagram and keep using the skein relations we will eventually arrive at a bunch of unknots.
 Define the unknot's polynomial as 1, the polynomial of the original diagram can be obtained.

+# Jone's Polynomial: Knots and Physics

 > In the summer of 1982, Vaughan Jones was presenting a lecture on von Neumann algebras in Geneva.
 At the end of his talk Didier Hatt-Arnold, a graduate student in the audience, suggested that the relations in his algebraic structures were similar to those in the braid groups.
 Soon afterwards, Jones worked out how to construct representations of the braid groups into his algebras, but he did not immediately recognize their significance.
-The following summer, Jones realized that the image of B5 under one of the representations was the projective symplectic group PSp(4, Z3), the finite simple group of order 25 920.
-Thinking that this might be of some interest, Jones arranged to discuss his representations with Joan Birman\
+The following summer, Jones realized that the image of B5 under one of the representations was the projective symplectic group $PSp(4, Z3)$, the finite simple group of order 25920.
+Thinking that this might be of some interest, Jones arranged to discuss his representations with Joan Birman.
 >
 > Jones travelled to New York in May 1984.
 He and Birman soon showed that this was not just another technique for deriving the Alexander polynomial.
 One simple test proved that this invariant was new: it could distinguish the left-handed and right-handed trefoils!
 Jones later established that his polynomial also satisfies a skein relation:

 What we need to know now is that this was a highly complicated history and an accidental discovery.
 However, such polynomial can be found by defining a new set of skein relations.
 This new type skein relation fueled the search for more polynomials by choosing different skein relations.
 Later the HOMFLY polynomial were quick discovered by choosing yet another skein relation.

 However, such skein relation remained largely as a mathematical trick for calculating the corresponding polynomials, without knowing "why this would work".
 Later Witten realized that the Jone's polynomial is relation to QFT, as according to the path integral formalism, particles may travel freely forward and backwards in time.
 Thus a particle confined in $2$-dimensional space can have a "knotted" trajectory in $(2+1)$ space-time.
 The knottedness is related to Chern-Simons theory and it turns out that the amplitude of a trajectory is related to whether the trajectory is knotted or not.
 This point of view gave birth to the Kauffman bracket, which we should discuss in detail below.
 For more information, you can read [^Ap-physics] and [^Witten-physics].

-Before we do that, I would like to mention that Alexander polynomials can be considered as generalized "quandle".
-The Alexander polynomial is "an algebraic modular system" according to [^Kauffman-knots] by using the generalized coloring rules
-$$
-a * b =t a + (1-t) b \\
-a \# b = \tfrac{1}{t} a+(1- \tfrac{1}{t}) b
-$$

-# Jone's Polynomial: Knots and Physics

 ## discovery of Jone's Polynomial